 It is administered by the National Housing Finance and Investment Corporation (NHFIC) on behalf of the Australian Government.

-The Family Home Guarantee aims to support eligible single parents with at least one dependent child in purchasing a family home, regardless of whether that single parent is a first home buyer or a previous home owner.
+The FHG aims to support eligible single parents with at least one dependent child in purchasing a family home, regardless of whether that single parent is a first home buyer or a previous home owner.

-Under this Scheme, part of an eligible home buyer’s home loan from a Participating Lender will be guaranteed by NHFIC.
-This is aimed at enabling you to purchase your first home sooner with as little as a 2% deposit without paying Lenders Mortgage Insurance.
+Under the FHG, part of an eligible first home buyer’s home loan from a Participating Lender is guaranteed by NHFIC.
+This enables an eligible buyer to purchase a home with as little as a 2% deposit without paying Lenders Mortgage Insurance.

-Any guarantee of your home loan is for up to a maximum amount of 18% of the value of your property (as assessed by your lender).
-This guarantee is not a cash payment or a deposit for your home loan.
+Any Guarantee of a home loan is for up to a maximum amount of 18% of the value of the property (as assessed by your lender).
+This Guarantee is not a cash payment or a deposit for a home loan.

-Generally speaking, for the purposes of the Social Security Act 1991, this means that you must show that you are legally responsible (whether alone or jointly with another person) for the day-to-day care, welfare and development of the dependent child and the dependent child is in your care.
+For the purposes of the Social Security Act 1991, you must show that you are legally responsible (whether alone or jointly with another person) for the day-to-day care, welfare and development of the dependent child and the dependent child is in your care.